-We read in the letter of the Times Hong-Kong correspondent:-"At Canton, the foreign factories have been burnt to the ground.
-The fire commenced about eleven, P.M., on the 14th of December, and, although every effort was made to arrest the flames, it proved utterly useless, and all the houses were destroyed, with the exception of one, which has since been gutted by the Chinese.
+We read in the letter of the Times Hong-Kong corevery effort was made to arrest the flames, it proved utterly useless, and all the houses were destroyed, with the exception of one, which has since been gutted by the Chinese.
 It was the result of a well planned and executed scheme on the part of the Chinese.
 The fire broke out simultaneously at different points, and was aided by combustibles, fire-balls and rockets, thrown from the suburbs.
 Many Chinese houses were also burnt.
-One of the small postal steamers was attacked between Canton and the Bogue on the night of the 22nd of December, by a large fleet of mandarin junks, and had a narrow escape from capture.
+One of the small postal steamers was attacked between Canton and the Bogue on the night of the 22nd of Decomber, by a large fleet of mandarin junks, and had a narrow escape from capture.
 The pilot and one of the crew were killed, and two others wounded.
 A lorcha, which she was towing, had to be cast off, and was captured, proving a rich prize, as she was laden with goods and valuables, removed from the Canton warehouses at much risk and expense.
-Before being cast off her crew were taken on board the steamer."
+Before being cast off her crow were taken on board the steamer."

-A despatch from Trieste, dated February the 13th, says:-"According to the news from Hongkong, of arrange the difference relative to Canton.
-Governo Yeh had been degraded, and the Emperor had promised a pardon to the rebels.
+A despatch from Trieste, dated February the 13th. says:-"According to the news from Hongkong, of inquiry has discovered motives enough for the murder, the 30th of December, commissioners were expected to course; that the nation, buried in a sufficiently arrange the difference relative to Canton.
+Governo?
+Yeh had been degraded, and the Emperor had promised a pardon to the rebels.
 The Chinese at Hongkong had formed a design to set fire to the town, but the English were on their guard.
 The former seemed determined to assume the offensive.
-Some junks attacked the mail steamer Thistle, and several of the crew were
+Some junks attacked the mail steamer Thistle, and several of the crew were killed."